MauricePascal/drpy/README.md

 api.connect()
 ```

-If you run this and nothing is printed in your console than everything is fine!
+If you run this and nothing is printed in your console then everything is fine!